TABLE OF CONTENT

 Finally, Garibaldi, the military leader, led campaigns that were vital in bringing territories together under one banner.
 Next, we will look at the Austro-Prussian War of 1866 and the Franco-Prussian War of 1870-71, key conflicts that influenced the unification processes in both Italy and Germany.

+These wars not only redrew the map of Europe but also set the stage for the emergence of powerful nation-states.
 The Austro-Prussian War played a significant role in weakening Austrian influence over German states, while the Franco-Prussian War led to the proclamation of the German Empire in 1871.

 We will then explore the various stages in the unification of Italy, highlighting the major events and turning points in this process.
 Understanding these stages helps us see how a fragmented group of states, each with its own identity and governance, came together to form a single nation.